 In single support, the multi-contact controller is replaced by the LQR from Section IV.
-When the NMPC successfully finds a new preview, usually with a delay m between 0 and 3 control cycles, this preview is resampled and sent to the LQR as a new reference.
-The LQR then produces a new preview trajectory which is sent to the foot ZMP controller.
+When the NMPC successfully finds a new solution, usually with a delay between 0 and 3 control cycles, this trajectory is resampled and sent to the LQR as a new reference.
+The LQR then produces an updated trajectory which is sent to the whole-body inverse kinematics and foot ZMP controllers.
 The numbers of NMPC and LQR steps are set respectively to N = 10 and M = 30.
-With this design, our
+With

-'''

-https://github.com/stephane-caron/pymanoid

-'''
+4https://github.com/vsamy/Copra

 Fig. 4.
-Difference in COM trajectories between this work (blue line) and our previous multi-contact walking pattern generator [3] (blash dotted line).
+Difference in COM trajectories between this work (blue line) and our previous multi-contact walking pattern generator [3] (black dotted line).
 Note that the perspective is isometric, not linear.
 Footholds correspond to the downward part of the elliptic staircase depicted in Figure 3.
-Numbers next to them indicate their z-coordinate in cm.
-The new trajectory is dynamic as the COM goes only marginally over the edges of the footholds, as opposed to the quasi-static one where it nears the vertical of the foot center at each step.
+Numbers next to them indicate their altitude in cm.
+The new trajectory is dynamic as the COM goes only marginally over the edges of the footholds, as opposed to the quasi-static one where it nears the vertical of foothold centers.

-pattern generator is able to locomote the humanoid accross the elliptic staircase depicted in Figure 3.
-However, when disabling the linear-quadratic regulator, the robot only walks a couple of steps before the NMPC becomes numerically unstable.
+this design, our pattern generator is able to locomote the humanoid accross the elliptic staircase depicted in Figure 3.
+However, when disabling the linear-quadratic regulator, the robot only walks a couple of steps before NMPC numerically unstabilities make it unable to recover from perturbations.
 Sample outcomes are shown in the accompanying videos.
-For a first-hand experience, we encourage the reader to try out the accompanying source code that we release at [25].
+These results can be reproduced using the source code [28].

-One important aspect in these simulations is to perform an independent check of contact-wrench feasibility at every time step.
+One important aspect in these simulations is that they perform an independent check of contact-wrench feasibility at every time step.
 Indeed, as mentioned in Section III, constraints are only enforced at collocation points.
 Optimal solutions may then violate constraints in between these points, and additional validation is needed to make sure that this does not happen.
 This point is particularly critical in our NMPC where we use a small number of variable-duration steps, and all the more justifies the addition of an LQR with finer discretization.